 So you’ve got your flight tickets booked, hotel room reserved, your rental car (if needed), and money to spend.
 That should be all you need, right?
 There are many common money traps when traveling that can make or break your vacation budget!
 Make sure you are aware of these hidden costs so you aren’t blindsided.

 Depending on where you are traveling, some of these costs may not apply to you- which is good!
 However, it is good to be mindful that these charges exist, just in case they come up in the future.

 If you want to learn more about saving money while traveling, check out these budget travel tips to save you hundreds!

-No ones ever said no to saving money.
+No one ever said no to saving money.
 Even if it is just a few dollars here and there, these expenses quickly add up!
-Traveling conscious of your expenses will help you in the long run, especially if you run into an emergency- you get sick, break your arm, get a flat tire, who knows!
+Traveling consciously of your expenses will help you in the long run, especially if you run into an emergency- you get sick, break your arm, get a flat tire, who knows!
 Better to be safe than sorry!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 One common money traps when traveling is hotel parking.
 While many hotels offer free parking, this cost mostly applies to hotels in major cities.

 Costs can range from $20-30 a day, or even higher depending on your location.
 If you are staying for a week, this could add up to $140 or more that you weren’t planning for!